We got an expert’s perspective on Nordic countries, as the region is increasingly having an impact on beauty trends on an international scale.

-Here, we consider how and why Finland’s beauty industry is beginning to recover after the country’s poor economic profile of late.
+Here, we consider some key defining trends in Norway and Sweden.
 Here are exclusive insights from Euromonitor International, market research provider.

 Sweden: apparel retailers, pharmacies and beauty retailers are expanding their private label